tnzmnjm/fashion-item-recommender-system/README.md

 # Summary
 This repository contains a fashion item recommender system, that suggests similar fashion items based on the user's choice of either a random product or a taken photo.

 The dataset used in this project is the Fashion Product Images Dataset available on Kaggle.
 The pre-trained neural network used for feature extraction is the Inception-V3 model trained on the ImageNet dataset.
-The KNN model is trained using the feature vectors extracted from the images.

 # Requirements
 The system requires the following dependencies to run: